Rakhyvel/TinyLang/README.md

 # TinyLang
 TinyLang is a small, barebones, interpreted programming language developed to demonstrate the basics of writing a compiler or interpreter.
 So far, it is only 330 significant lines of code long.
-There are no functions, arrays, objects or libraries, but it still has enough functionality to write any program possible.
+TinyLang has no functions, arrays, objects or libraries, but it still has enough functionality to write any program possible.
 ## Tutorial
 The tutorial to write your own TinyLang interpeter can be found [here](http://josephs-projects.com/blog/tinylang1.html)
 ## Specification